HOUSE RULES printer-friendly version | print all rules

 In furtherance thereof, committees shall establish appropriate systems and procedures to ensure that constituencies, sectors and groups whose interests are affected by any pending measure are given sufficient opportunities to be heard.
 Committees shall pursue dialogues and consultations with affected sectors and constituencies, conduct researches, and engage the services and assistance of experts and professionals from the public or private sectors as may be needed in the performance of their functions.

-Committees shall have oversight responsibilities to determine whether laws and programs addressing subjects within their jurisdictions are being implemented and carried out in accordance with the intent of Congress and whether they should be continued, curtailed, or eliminated.
+Committees shall have oversight responsibilities to determine whether or not laws and programs addressing subjects within their jurisdictions are being implemented and carried out in accordance with the intent of Congress and whether or not they should be continued, curtailed, or eliminated.
 In the performance of these responsibilities, committees shall review and study on a continuing basis, or upon order of the House:

 - the application, administration, execution, and effectiveness of laws and programs addressing subjects within their respective jurisdictions;